buggyrace/buggy-race-about/docs/customising/env.md

     <label>Heroku<br>note</label>
     <div>
       <p>
-        If you are hosting your serer on Heroku, this setting will be created for you automatically when you connect the (Postgres) database to your app in the Heroku admin interface.
+        If you are hosting your server on Heroku, this setting will be created for you automatically when you connect the (Postgres) database to your app in the Heroku admin interface.
 In fact, on Heroku you
         <strong>cannot</strong> edit this, which is why you might need to use